irislib/faq/README.md

 There is a growing number of instructions how to use Iris such as [nostr.how](https://www.nostr.how/clients/iris).

 ### Alby support
-Iris web client [works](https://iris.to/post/note1a9m6zcfjsrmulxxqkpe7wj8h580vh5yqrg3389dj5qcvduztlyjsavrv4y) with the [Alby](https://www.getalby.com) extension with multiple keys.
+[Alby](https://www.getalby.com) extension with multiple keys works on the Iris web version.

 ### Avatar
-Gif avatars [work](https://iris.to/post/note1jq69869gcds9pqvgxchsmegju9gnn208zgut84z5epwhnhh23d6sfkyjvm) on Iris.
+Gif avatars are supported on Iris.

 <details>
   <summary>Edit profile settings / Picture url</summary>